Public Interest Events and Activities

 The Program also sponsors an annual Public Interest Law Colloquium bringing together advocates, scholars, and students from across the country for a day-long discussion.
 Colloquia have addressed many topics: the federal funding of legal services, encountering the criminal law, low-wage workers and workfare, the challenges of becoming and staying a public interest lawyer, the role of mass media in public interest advocacy, public interest lawyering, and public interest advocacy at the state and local level in an era of high anxiety.

-The Sixteenth Annual Liman Colloquium, Navigating Boundaries: Immigration and Criminal Law, will take place on April 4-5, 2013.
+The Seventeenth Annual Liman Colloquium, Isolation and Reintegration: Punishment Circa 2014 will take place on April 3-4, 2014 at Yale Law School.

 The Liman Project